Jccqt/E-PC_Information-Management-System/README.md

 - Update Inventory Items functionality (New)

 May 21, 2024
-- Bugs on update inventory when the user change the texbox data after verifying the ItemId (Fixed)
+- Bug fixed on update inventory when the user changed the texbox data after verifying the ItemId (Update)
 - Added automatic date memo on update inventory (Update)